The course program comprises the following:

 The course is offered in two parts:

-- A 10-unit Web-based component starting 3 September 2018.
+- A 10-unit Web-based component starting Monday 6 January 2025.
 The Web-based portion is provided through readings, lectures, interactive discussion, and self-assessment tests.

 - Interactive threaded discussion – Students engage in discussion on important issues using the on-line threaded discussion forums.
 An on-line faculty moderator helps keep the discussion on track.